hanjinliu/himena-relion/README.md

 - [x] Efficient 2D/3D rendering over SSH using [vispy](https://github.com/vispy/vispy) and EGL.
 - [x] View job flowchart, and open jobs from the flowchart.
 - [x] Run RELION jobs from the GUI.
 Drag-and-drop support for job inputs from outputs.
+- [x] Automatically run scheduled jobs when their inputs are ready.
 - [x] Make implementing "external" jobs type-safer and more python-friendly.

 ![](images/post-process.png)